How to Build Your Own Email Marketing Funnel (in Under 3 Hrs)

 Lead Scoring:

-If the site visitor opens an email or clicks a link, this can be used to score a lead (usually on a scale of one to five stars, five meaning a highly qualified lead).
+If the site visitor opens an email or clicks a link, this can be used to score a lead (usually on a scale of 1 to 5 stars, 5 meaning a highly qualified lead).

 A low-scoring subscriber who seems less interested needs more time and more nurturing.